 How to Take the Credit

-Vermont Charitable Contribution Tax Credit is a 5% credit of the first $20,000 in eligible charitable contributions made during the taxable year regardless of whether taxpayers itemize on their federal tax returns.
+Vermont's Charitable Contribution Tax Credit is a 5% credit of the first $20,000 in eligible charitable contributions made during the taxable year regardless of whether taxpayers itemize on their federal tax returns.
 The credit applies to charitable giving beginning with gifts made on Jan.
 1, 2018.
 Taxpayers may take the credit on Form IN-111, Vermont Income Tax Return.
-This is a nonrefundable credit meaning it can only reduce your taxes for a given tax year to zero and cannot be carried over to the next tax year.
+This is a nonrefundable credit.
+A nonrefundable credit may be applied to a tax liability, but it cannot exceed the amount the taxpayer owes.

 Regarding what charitable contributions are eligible for the Vermont tax credit, Vermont law follows federal law 26 U.S.C. § 170 as amended by the TCJA and the relevant regulations.
 The Vermont Department of Taxes recommends that taxpayers consult their tax advisers and IRS guidance for information about what charitable contributions are allowed.

 It is important that taxpayers keep good records of their contributions, including receipts, canceled checks, and other documentation.
 The Department may ask filers who take the credit to produce donation records.

 For more information, please view our press release or watch the video below.

 Learn more about other tax credits available to individuals.